 Always the obsessive Victoria will be wearing technology that shows in real-time what happens to the brain when you tell jokes.
 It’s a genuine rip-roaring insight into the brain and the secret world of stand-up.

-In the past Victoria has become a pigeon fancier, northern soul dancer, beauty queen, championship dog show handler and a funeral director all for material for her theatre shows.
+In the past Victoria has become a pigeon fancier, northern soul dancer, beauty queen, championship dog show handler and a funeral director all in the name of art.

 The research and development for this project has been supported by the Watershed’s Winter Residency, Farnham Maltings, South Street, SARIC – University of Sussex and Arts Council England.